primeqa/primeqa/primeqa/ir/README.md

 Here is an example of a training run for a Question Anwering model, using a training data .tsv file containing training examples in the form of \<query>, <positive_passage>, <negative_passage> triples.

+todo: please add example snippet of how train + corpus file look like (just a couple lines please)

 ```shell
 python primeqa/ir/run_ir.py \
     --do_train \